MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex03_Auto_Sensitivity_Labels.md

 1. Select **Next** and accept defaults until you reach the **Review your settings and finish** page select **Create label**.
 1. On the **Your sensitivity label was created** page, select **Don't create a policy yet**, then select **Done**.

-## Task 2 - Create a sublabel label
+## Task 2 instructions - Create a sublabel label

 1. On the Information protection page, highlight (without selecting) the newly created **Internal** label and select the vertical **...**
     ![Image of vertical dot menu](../Media/SensitivityLabelDotMenu.png)